squizzdotcom/squizz-platform-api-dotnet-library/README.md

 ### Retrieve Customer Account Record Endpoint
 The SQUIZZ.com platform's API has an endpoint that allows an organisation to retrieve the details and lines for a record from a supplier organisation's connected business sytem, based on a record associated to an assigned customer account.
 This endpoint allows an organisation to securely get the details for a invoice, sales order, back order, credit or payment record, retrieved in realtime from a supplier organisation's connected business system.
+The endpoint also makes it easier to retrieve the details of records across multiple suppliers and systems, without having to do complete one-on-one integrations.
 The record returned from endpoint is formatted as JSON data conforming to the "Ecommerce Standards Document" standards, with the document containing an array of zero or one records.
-Use the Ecommerce Standards library to easily read through the documents and records, to find data natively using Java classes.
+Use the Ecommerce Standards library to easily read through the documents and records, to find data natively using .NET classes.
 Read [https://www.squizz.com/docs/squizz/Platform-API.html#section1036](https://www.squizz.com/docs/squizz/Platform-API.html#section1036) for more documentation about the endpoint and its requirements.
 See the example below on how the call the Retrieve Customer Account Records endpoint.
 Note that a session must first be created in the API before calling the endpoint.